How AI is transforming PLM: a new era in manufacturing

 • Information search accurate: find, for example, the dimensions of a specific thread buried in long functional specifications.

-• Impact analysis : assess the consequences of a technical modification with multiple use cases — such as the updating of a screw used in all modules and machines from a manufacturer.
+• Impact analysis : assess the consequences of a technical modification with multiple use cases, such as the updating of a screw used in all modules and machines from a manufacturer.

 • Unstructured data migration : map and migrate a large volume of unstructured data into a PLM solution, for example when receiving a customer datapack.

 Manufacturers must find solutions to effectively exploit this data in order to quickly respond to market requirements and growing customer expectations, while respecting regulatory constraints.
-It is precisely here that theAI integration For the product lifecycle management makes perfect sense.
+It is precisely here that AI integration for the Product Lifecycle Management makes perfect sense.

 What are the applications of AI in PLM?